 Rain Protector for Pram - another Pram add-on, if you live in England where it does rain quite a lot, this is nice to have especially if you're out and about with a newborn.

 Empty Squeezy Bottles - once you have a baby in the house, these are generally just great to stock up on.
 I would fill these bottles with my baby soap and add it to my Portable Nappy Changer, for example, instead of having to carry around a big heavy bottle of soap for changing.
 I'd also fill them with my baby's creams for when we were travelling, instead of carrying big, heavy bottles.
 I love these squeezy ones as opposed to the traditional empty plastic travel kits, as these are just much more functional.

-Hand-Bag Organiser - so I love this in theory and I did in fact purchase this one when I was pregnant with baby number one, and whilst I still think it's a great idea, in theory it just was not practical for me, as this goes into a Tote bag, and when you become a mum it's just much easier in my experience to carry a cross-body or ruck-sack so that your hands are free.
-Hence I did not get much use out of this at all, but I do think it is a great product for organising your personal bag or baby bag if you do in fact use a tote.
+Hand-Bag Organiser - so I love this in theory and I did in fact purchase this one when I was pregnant with baby number one, and whilst I still think it's a great idea, in theory it just was not practical for me, as this goes into a Tote bag, and when you are a new mum it's just much easier in my experience to carry a cross-body or ruck-sack so that your hands are free.
+Hence I did not get much use out of this at the new born stage, but for the toddler stage it is a great product for organising your personal bag or baby bag if you do in fact use a tote.

 Skip Hop Grab and Go Wipes Case - again, another super practical and useful product that clips on to your pram.
 I loved this - but do note, if you don't use the wipes, they will go dry as they don't keep as well in this case as they do in their original packaging.

 Ergobaby Carrier - this is great for walking around with baby, but consider investing it if you are going to be doing a lot of walking around with baby, because this doesn't last much longer than 9 month to a year in my experience.